alchatti/drupal-devcontainer-image/README.md

 It can be used as standalone and it is recommended to use [alchatti/drupal-devcontainer](https://github.com/alchatti/drupal-devcontainer) with VS Code for an interactive development experience with required extentions installed.

+A base Drupal project is available at [alchatti/drupal-devcontainer-sample-project](https://github.com/alchatti/drupal-devcontainer-sample-project)

 Dev feature are set for the container user `vscode`, a none root user provided by the Microsoft base image.

 > Apache server will start as part of the a startup script using command `apache2ctl start`